Evthron/blog/evthronblog/content/sandbox/test-vocab/index.zh.md

 {{< vocab-item-container tags="n less info">}}
 {{< vocab-item word="titbit" tags="n less info" >}}
 <div>
-He discussed a number of regular topics with his viewers while also offering some tidbits of information on the state of the Science Adventure series.<br><br>titbit about somethingfactoid
+He discussed a number of regular topics with his viewers while also offering some tidbits of information on the state of the Science Adventure series.<br><br>titbit about something<br><br>factoid
 </div>
 {{< /vocab-item-container >}}
 {{< vocab-item-container tags="support v">}}